Equipment To Assist With Dressing And Putting On Footwear

 This gadget consists of two sturdy plastic clips joined with a piece of elastic.
 The wearer attaches one clip to the upper garments and the other to the trousers before lowering the trousers to use the toilet.
 The 'Pants Clip' keeps the lower garments within reach when standing up after using the toilet.

 This light plastic bracket slips around the user's neck and enables him or her to keep one side of a front fastening bra in position while manipulating the fasteners on the other side with one hand.

 Sock and stocking aids can help someone who has difficulty bending forwards to put on socks, stockings, tights and compression stockings.
-Ensure that you are sitting safely.
-Do not stand whilst using a sock/stocking aid.
+Ensure that you are sitting safely whilst using a sock/stocking aid.
 There are two versions available:

-The flexible version is cone shaped and made of plastic or fabric.
+The flexible version is cone-shaped and made of plastic or fabric.
 It has two holes for tapes/ribbons at the top.
 A double version can be used for tights.
 The fabric type is recommended for anyone who has delicate skin.